topmonks/rsk-uniswap-docs/frontend-integration/pool.md

 ### Parameters

 `amount` specifies the number of liquidity tokens that will be burned.
-Dividing this amount by the total liquidity token supply gives the percentage of both the ETH and ER20 reserves the provider is withdrawing.
+Dividing this amount by the total liquidity token supply gives the percentage of both the RBTC and ER20 reserves the provider is withdrawing.

-Since exchange rate can change between when a transaction is signed and when it is executed on Ethereum, `min_eth` and `min_tokens` are used to bound the amount this rate can fluctuate.
+Since exchange rate can change between when a transaction is signed and when it is executed on RSK, `min_rbtc` and `min_tokens` are used to bound the amount this rate can fluctuate.

 Same as in `addLiquidity`, `deadline` is used to set a time after which a transaction can no longer be executed.